What makes a landing page great – check out these 4 ideas

 A relevant headline that’s concise, brief, and user-oriented can help communicate your offer directly and spur a reaction.
 Follow this up with a short testimonial—possibly a quote from a satisfied client or a number that demonstrates how many users use your product–—and you have a winning formula for a landing page that converts.

-You can check out a great example of this from Shopify’s landing page that invites visitors to try out their services.
+You can check out some great examples of Shopify landing pages that invite visitors to try out their services.
 By adding a relevant photo, they also manage to add visual interest to their platform while putting the spotlight on their CTA.